 at 8:30 A.M.
 Eastern Time.

-Total nonfarm payroll employment increased by 151,000 in August,
+Total nonfarm payroll employment increased by 156,000 in September, and the

 Featured News Releases: